 Gamers: give them the tools and they will build.
 Dongs, usually.
-Planet Coaster’s tools are simple enough, but already the game’s community has churned out ready-made buildings, coasters and ATMs so intricate and imaginative that you can only assume they were created by actual magic.
-Also lots of Star Wars creations, because according to our in-depth sociological studies there’s apparently some overlap between people interested in videogames and ‘70s sci-fi.
+Planet Coaster’s tools are simple enough, but already the game’s community has churned out ready-made buildings, coasters, and ATMs so intricate and imaginative that you can only assume they were created by actual magic.

 Related: for more creativity run amok, check out the best Minecraft mods.